neillturner/puppet-pm2/README.md

 Puppet Module to deploy a nodejs application using PM2

 This is a pretty hacky first version.
+It relies on puppet module willdurand/nodejs to install nodejs and npm.
 It would be good to make the create_app a provider called pm2_app.
 It would be better to use the nodejs::npm provider instead of execing npm install etc.